Fearless (Taylor's Version)

 Fearless (Taylor's Version) is the first re-recorded album by the American singer-songwriter Taylor Swift.
-It was released on April 9, 2021, through Republic Records, as part of Swift's re-recording project following the 2019 dispute over the master recordings of her back catalog.
+It was released on April 9, 2021, through Republic Records, as part of Swift's re-recording project following the 2019 dispute over the master recordings of her back catalogue.
 The album is a re-recording of Swift’s second studio album, Fearless (2008).

 A country pop album, Fearless (Taylor's Version), includes re-recorded versions of the songs from Swift's 2008 studio album Fearless and the soundtrack single "Today Was a Fairytale" for the 2010 film Valentine's Day.
 These re-recorded tracks replicate the original arrangements consisting of acoustic instruments like guitars, banjo, and fiddle.
 Fearless (Taylor's Version) additionally includes six previously unreleased "From the Vault" tracks, which feature indie and electronic elements brought by synthesizers and drum programming.
 (Note: This article refers to these tracks as "vault tracks" hereafter for concision.)
 Maren Morris and Keith Urban featured as guest vocalists.
 Swift produced the re-recorded tracks with Christopher Rowe and the vault tracks with Jack Antonoff and Aaron Dessner.
 The lyrics are about her adolescent reflections and feelings on love and heartbreak.

 Three songs were released for download and streaming prior to the album's release: "Love Story (Taylor's Version)" (the re-recording of Fearlesss lead single, "Love Story"), "You All Over Me", and "Mr. Perfectly Fine".
 Fearless (Taylor's Version) became the first re-recorded album to reach number one on the US Billboard 200, and it topped the charts in Australia, Canada, New Zealand, and the United Kingdom.
 It was later certified four-times platinum by the Recording Industry Association of America.
 Most critics who praised the album highlighted the enhanced production quality with sharper instruments and stronger vocals of the re-recorded tracks, which brought a refreshing listening experience and a nostalgic feel.
 Although some reviews complimented the vault tracks for showcasing Swift's songcraft at a young age, others considered them insubstantial to the original album.